About the client

 In practice, this means identifying where the Rijnstate group of specialists noticeably differs from other comparable groups in terms of treatment choices.
 When the Appropriate Care Monitor flags a potential deviation, it is reviewed to assess whether it is deliberate or whether it paves the way to more efficient treatment choices or a better patient experience.
 As a result, the Appropriate Care Monitor offers Rijnstate the ability to turn available data into concrete opportunities for specialists to provide even better care to their patients.

-Before Rijnstate started using the Appropriate Care Monitor, it was difficult to investigate and improve their care processes.
+Before Rijnstate started using the Appropriate Care Monitor, it was difficult to investigate and improve its care processes.
 Sean Roerink described it as a black hole.
-He couldn’t get the right information on his own care practice, nor on his peers.
-According to Sean, the LOGEX Appropriate Care Monitor has clarified the department’s pathways and has highlighted comparable metrics to their peers.
+He couldn’t get the right information on his care practice and that of his peers.
+According to Sean, the LOGEX Appropriate Care Monitor has clarified the department’s pathways and has highlighted comparable metrics to its peers.
 The monitor delivered real insight into what the department was doing, making it easy for Sean and the team to make improvements with real, measurable impact.

-Equally tangible impact was achieved in laboratory diagnostics.
+An equally tangible impact was achieved in laboratory diagnostics.
 Within endocrinology, they had quite a lot of T3s [triiodothyroxine, active thyroid hormone] flagged for thyroid dysfunction, while that is not always indicated.
 The Appropriate Care Monitor highlighted that they were significantly above the benchmark here, offering a clear opportunity for improvement.
 The further review resulted in Rijnstate adjusting its standard lab packages for thyroid patients.
-It means that they have now reduced their T3s by 300, over a six-month period.
+It means that they have now reduced their T3s by 300, over six months.

-Efficiency plays a vital role in optimising care at Rijnstate, so the members of the board and Dr. Roerink himself believe that analysing their data should become a part of their everyday way of working.
+Efficiency plays a vital role in optimising care at Rijnstate, so the members of the board and Dr Roerink himself believe that analysing their data should become a part of their everyday way of working.
 For that reason, they agreed that each sub-section – haematology, oncology, endocrinology – will have one person with a clear data responsibility.
 They will master working with data and the Appropriate Care Monitor, supported by LOGEX specialists.
-This deliberate choice, to put sub-specialty data at the heart of everything they do, sets Rijnstate apart in their commitment to turn data into even better care for their patients.
+This deliberate choice, to put sub-speciality data at the heart of everything they do, sets Rijnstate apart in its commitment to turning data into even better care for its patients.